Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Introduction

-There have also been many new methods developed for neuroimaging data. \cite{cribben1} first introduced a change method for estimating dynamic functional connectivity by considering change points in precision matrices (undirected graphs) using binary segmentation and the bayesian information criterion metric.
-Accordingly, \cite{cribben2, schroder, kirch, Gibberd2014, avanesov, dai2019, anastasiou} then proposed further methods for estimating FC change points. \cite{mosqueiro, Koepcke2016, Xiao2019} also considered change points in spike trains.
+There have also been many new statistical methods developed specifically for an application to neuroimaging data. \cite{cribben1} first introduced a change point method for estimating dynamic functional connectivity by considering change points in precision matrices (undirected graphs) using binary segmentation and the bayesian information criterion metric.
+Accordingly, \cite{cribben2, schroder, kirch,Gibberd2014,avanesov,dai2019,anastasiou} then proposed further methods for estimating FC change points. \cite{Koepcke2016,mosqueiro,Xiao2019} also considered change points in spike trains.
 While these methods are effective, they all are limited in the number of time series that can be considered.
-Subsequently, there has been a drive to extend techniques to high-dimensional spaces, specifically the case $p >> T$, where $p$ is the number time series variables and $T$ is the total length of the time series.
+Subsequently, there has been a drive to extend techniques to high-dimensional spaces, specifically the case $p >> T$, where $p$ is the number time series and $T$ is the total length of the time series.
 To this end, \cite{Cribben2017} introduced the network change point detection method, which uses both change point and community detection techniques to estimate change points by examining the time evolving community network structure of multivariate time series.
 In addition, \cite{ofori2019} introduced a new method that firstly presents each network snapshot of fMRI data as a linear object and finds its respective univariate characterization via local and global network topological summaries and then adopts a change point detection method for (weakly) dependent time series based on efficient scores.
+While these methods are an adequate starting point to understand dynamic neural processes, the true granularity in which the brain functions is lost with less comprehensive cortical maps of the brain.
+In practice, these cortical maps define fewer ROIs for the same size of cerebrum, and so activity is averaged across a larger surface area.
+This decreases the specificity of individual ROI activity and effectively assumes that activity is the same within each, which is highly unlikely given the complexity of most cognitive processes.